OE100/LuckyDice/README.md

 2) What other mods you have installed?
 3) What are the steps to reproduce the error?
 4) Add log files.
+- When testing out the mod, please enable logging debug messages to disk in your BepInEx config file.

 # Lucky Dice
 This mod adds a bunch of different dice, each with it's own event pool.